nrjacks/nrjacks.github.io/README.md

 ## Using this template

-1. Click on green button "Use this Tempalte" -> "Create a new Repo"
+1. Click on green button "Use this Template" -> "Create a new Repo"

 1. Choose a name for your repository